 There really is, “no place like home.”
 It’s hard to imagine healing or feeling well in a place where schedules are dictated to you, strangers and shift changes are the norm and turnover of the neighbors is routine.
 Or where your comfort items, pets or visitors are limited – never mind the constant assault by fluorescent lights.

 And yet, that is the nature of the situation when seniors are forced out of their homes and into assisted living or nursing home facilities in the name of “better care.”
 The question becomes, “better for whom?”

 The reality is that home care accommodates virtually all of the same facets of care that assisted living and nursing homes provide.
-From companionship and meal preparation, to daily grooming and toileting.
+From companionship and meal preparation, to medication reminders, daily grooming and toileting.

 Home care services work especially well as an augmentation to skilled nursing care.
 That means even injured or ill clients can enjoy the comforts of their home while receiving all aspects of professional care required.

-Many home care agencies offer services from both licensed home care aides as well as certified nurse assistants (CNAs) for more comprehensive service options.
+Many home care agencies offer professional caregiver services from both licensed home care aides as well as certified nurse assistants (CNAs) for more comprehensive service options.